Dew-universe/Hello-my-universe/README.md

 # Hello-my-universe

 My name is Dew.
-I'm Owner of Dew-Universe.
+I'm owner of Dew-Universe.